Social Work Education

 ACE Approval Statement:

-Unpacking Perfectionism, Course #4878, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Agents of Change as an individual course.
+Agents of Change, #1919, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
-ACE course approval period: 4/18/23 – 4/18/25.
-Social workers completing this course receive 1.5 General continuing education credits.
+ACE provider approval period: 7/26/2023 – 7/26/2027.
+Social workers completing this course receive 1.5 continuing education credits.

 System Requirements: